maxzintel/js-playground/README.md

 chosenStudents[0]("Hello");
 chosenStudents[1]("Howdy");
 ```
 Okay, I think I get this now.
-Basically, closure allows us to access values from a previous execution of a function with the parameters used at the time of execution.
+Basically, closure allows us to access values from an execution of a function with the parameters used at the time of execution.
 Otherwise, the values returned would be 'garbage canned' after the fact.

 * Pointed Closure:
   * `student => student.id == id` arrow  function creates another scope bubble inside the function scope.
 Thus, the `id` reference is actually inside (4) rather than (3).
 The `student` parameter of the function is (4), shadowing the (3) `student`.